innovationinsoftware/tf-vault-intermediate/labs/hcp-tf-setup/index.md

 #### 5. Generate an API Token

-A browser window will open to the HCP Terraform login screen.
+A browser window will open to the HCP Terraform login screen at https://app.terraform.io.
 Enter the HCP terraform credentials you have been provided, enter a token name (or use the default), then click **Create API token** to generate your authentication token.

 If your browser does not open automatically, copy and paste the provided URL from your terminal into your browser.